dotnet/docs/docs/core/tools/dotnet-test.md

   Runs the tests in blame mode.
 This option is helpful in isolating problematic tests that cause the test host to crash.
 When a crash is detected, it creates a sequence file in `TestResults/<Guid>/<Guid>_Sequence.xml` that captures the order of tests that were run before the crash.

-  This option does not create a memory dump, and is not helpful when the test is hanging.
+  This option does not create a memory dump and is not helpful when the test is hanging.

 - **`--blame-crash`** (Available since .NET 5.0 SDK)